2 Kings 6

 2 Kings 6:8-12The King's Bedchamber is Betrayed

-8Then the king of Syria warred against Israel: and he took counsel with his servants, saying, In such and such a place shall be my camp.
+8Then the king of Syria warred against Israel, and took counsel with his servants, saying, In such and such a place shall be my camp.
 9And the man of God sent unto the king of Israel, saying, Beware that thou pass not such a place; for thither the Syrians are come down.
 10And the king of Israel sent to the place which the man of God told him and warned him of, and saved himself there, not once nor twice.
-11Therefore the heart of the king of Syria was sore troubled by this matter: and he called his servants, and said unto them, Will ye not shew me which of us is for the king of Israel?
+11Therefore the heart of the king of Syria was sore troubled for this thing; and he called his servants, and said unto them, Will ye not shew me which of us is for the king of Israel?
 12And one of his servants said, None, my lord, O king: but Elisha, the prophet that is in Israel, telleth the king of Israel the words that thou speakest in thy bedchamber.

 When the king of Syria realizes his plans are always discovered, he does not think first of God.
 He thinks of traitors.
 Someone in his household is feeding intelligence to Israel.
 He summons his servants and demands to know who among them is disloyal.
 But the truth is far stranger than a spy: a prophet of Israel is hearing the very words spoken in the Syrian king's private chambers.